 Q: What kinds of products can I find at the WPFM?

-A: You’ll find local and regionally grown fruits & vegetables, local and regionally raised meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, some special items (olive oil, for example), and much more.
+A: You’ll find local and regionally grown fruits & vegetables, local and regionally raised meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices.
+Our Visiting Vendor program allows a few vendors with some special items, if there is significant customer interest (olive oil, maple syrup...), and much more.

 Q: Where is the Woodland Park Farmers Market located and when is it open?

-For Summer Season the Woodland Park Farmers Market will be at Memorial Park, Center Street & Henrietta Avenue, Woodland Park, CO 80863.
-The Summer Market is open from second Friday in June to last Friday in September, 8am-1pm.
+Summer Market will be at Memorial Park, Center Street & Henrietta Avenue, Woodland Park, CO 80863.
+The Summer Market is open from first Friday in June to last Friday in September, 8am-1pm.

 Q: How do I get to the market and where do I park?

 A: Please visit our Contact webpage for directions.
 For the Winter Market, parking is available at the front, back and to the side of the Cultural Center.
 For the Summer Market - There is parking across from City Hall on South Avenue, at the Senior Center (please leave spaces for seniors close to the building), next to the Ute Pass Cultural Center,in Bergstrom Park off Hwy 24, and at various public parking lots in downtown Woodland Park.

 Q: Is it free to come to WPFM?